bpk68/bpk68/README.md

 ## Tell me a little about yourself

 Well hi.
-I'm Rob Kendal, a UI engineer based in ~~sunny~~ Yorkshire.
+I'm Rob Kendal, a freelance front end developer and UI engineer based in ~~sunny~~ Yorkshire.
 I build a variety of things for a variety of people using fancy tools, frameworks, platforms and libraries including:

  - React
  - JavaScript